 Candidemia clinical trials at UC Health

-A Study of Experimental Medicine CD101 For Candidemia and/or Invasive Candidiasis (fungal infections in the blood and/or organs)
+A Study of Experimental Rezafungin Compared to Caspofungin For Candidemia and/or Invasive Candidiasis (yeast infection in blood)

 open to eligible people ages 18 years and up

-The purpose of this study is to determine if intravenous CD101 is safe and effective in the treatment of candidemia and/or invasive candidiasis when compared to caspofungin (followed by oral fluconazole).
+The purpose of this pivotal study is to determine if intravenous Rezafungin is efficacious and safe in the treatment of candidemia and/or invasive candidiasis when compared to caspofungin (followed by optional oral fluconazole).

 at UC Davis